Te Kura 0 Moturoa Established 1923

-Moturoa School is very fortunate to be the home of the oldest continuously running Montessori school in New Zealand.
-The Montessori teaching features holistic education, and embraces the philosophy of the virtues curriculum.
+Moturoa School is fortunate to be the home of the oldest continuously running Montessori school in New Zealand.
+Montessori teaching features holistic education, and embraces the philosophy of the virtues curriculum.

 If you are not yet enrolled with our school and would like to know more, please call Karlene with any questions you may have on 067510392.

-- The chance to see cooperation and key competencies in action through the Playful Learning curriculum.
+- See cooperation and key competencies in action through the Playful Learning curriculum

-Parents are required to phone, email or text Karlene prior to the start of the day.
-Teachers mark the roll electronically in class at 9:05 and 1:10.
-The Office Administrator then follows up at 9:15 with any unexplained absences.
+Parents are required to phone, email or text our Office Administrator -Karlene, prior to the start of the day.
+Teachers mark the roll electronically in class at 9:05 and 1:30.
+Karlene follows up at 9:15 with any unexplained absences.
 These measures are taken for both safety and legal purposes.

 If a child is absent from school on a consistent basis or for a sustained period of time, Karlene will notify the Principal and the Truancy Service.

-We believe in healthy bodies means healthy minds.
-Physical activity, whether it is fitness, sport, outdoor education or swimming, is part of what we do at Moturoa School.
-We believe in physically engaging with our environment.
+Physical activity – fitness, sport, outdoor education and swimming – is part of our curriculum.
 Children are expected to participate in all physical activity.

-The whole school assembly is on every second Friday at 2:15 until 2:50.
-Parents are always welcome to both to help celebrate students’ achievements and learn what is happening in our school.
+Full school assemblies are every second Wednesday.
+They begin at 2:15.
+Parents are always welcome to help celebrate students’ achievements and learn what is happening in our school.

 Moturoa School is a PB4L (Positive Behaviour For Learning) School.

-The Board of Trustees (BOT) has the responsibility of governing the school.
+The Moturoa School Board has the responsibility of governing the school.
 Responsibilities include financial management, development and maintenance of property and school grounds, development of policy and ensuring the curriculum is taught.
 The Principal is the school leader in professional matters and in the day to day management of the school.

-Please save us all of your aluminium cans.
+Please save all of your aluminium cans.
 We recycle them and turn them into cash for our school funds.
-The children take the cans to school any day of the week.
-The class with the greatest number wins the “Cans for Cash” trophy in assembly each fortnight.
+Children can bring cans to school any day of the week.

-We have four classrooms operating; three mainstream and one Montessori.
+We have five classrooms: four mainstream and one Montessori.
 Our classes are named after plants that are special to our school.

 Communication with School

-We regard schooling as a partnership between parent/caregiver, student and teacher working together and supporting one another.
-The key to success between all of us is communication.
 We communicate with you through newsletters, Educa, facebook, email and our website.
-Moturoa School has an open-door policy which means parents are able to pop in to see learning in action.
+Moturoa School has an open-door policy.
+Parents are welcome to pop in to see learning in action.

 If matters need to be discussed please make an appointment, so disruptions to learning are kept to a minimum.